 are found (vertical dashed lines).
 As sketched in the inset, electrons injected by the source $S$ are guided on cyclotron orbits and end in $P_1$ after $n-1$ reflections at the wall in between, when a multiple of the cyclotron diameter equals the distance $\Dl x$.
 These cyclotron orbits can be clearly seen in \fig{2}, which shows the local current and the LDOS of electrons originating from $S$ with energy $\mu$.

 When a diffusive wall is introduced also in between $S$ and $P_1$, the higher focusing peaks are strongly suppressed, and the extended plateaus of the quantum Hall effect appear, see the dashed curve in \fig{1}.
 The Hall resistance is then given by the inverse number of occupied edge channels, which in turn equals the number of occupied Landau levels.
-Whenever a Landau level is pushed above the Fermi energy by an increasing magnetic field, an edge channel vanishes and a step in the resistance can be observed. \footnote{In the experiment, usually the electron density is constant while the chemical potential is oscillating.
-However, this would only slightly displace the transitions between the Hall plateaus and would not qualitatively change our results, see also Ref.~\onlinecite{Gagel1998}.}
+Whenever a Landau level is pushed above the Fermi energy by an increasing magnetic field, an edge channel vanishes and a step in the resistance can be observed \footnote{In the experiment, usually the electron density is constant while the chemical potential is oscillating.
+However, this would only slightly displace the transitions between the Hall plateaus and would not qualitatively change our results, see also \cite{Gagel1998}.}.

-Because of the coherent injection of electrons with a broad distribution of angles, the local current shows caustics and the focusing spectrum a fine structure.
-Both effects can be observed experimentally.\cite{Aidala2007,Houten1989} The caustics and the fine structure can be suppressed, if the distribution of the injection angles is narrowed by reducing the distance of the injector to the left diffusive wall, see the focusing spectrum and the local current in \fig{3}.
+As the electrons are injected with a broad distribution of angles, the local current shows caustics \cite{Houten1989}.
+Moreover, interference of the coherent electrons gives rise to a fine structure in the focusing spectrum and the local current.
+This can be suppressed, if the distribution of the injection angles is narrowed by reducing the distance of the injector to the left diffusive wall, see the focusing spectrum and the local current in \fig{3}.

 As expected, \fig{1} shows that the focusing peaks cannot be observed when the direction of the magnetic field is reversed.
-The single peak at a low magnetic field is an artifact, which arises when the cyclotron diameter equals the distance between $S$ and $P_2$.
+The single peak at a low magnetic field is an artefact, which arises when the cyclotron diameter equals the distance between $S$ and $P_2$.